db0/Fragment-Forge/README.md

 Fragment Forge is a card game simulating the rise to fame of a new demo effects coder.

-This a very rough release using a hardcoded deck but it should be playable with full rules enforcement.
+This a very rough release containing only a few cards.
+However you can make your own decks and should be playable with full rules enforcement.

 Feel free to download and see [the single-player rules](SP_RULES.md).

-PS: The name is provisionary while I'm trying to come up with something better.
-Hit me with your best ideas!

 ## Roadmap